CryptechTest/minetest_playereffects/README.md

 # Player Effects
 ## Summary
 This is an framework for assigning temporary status effects to players.
 This mod is aimed to modders and maybe interested people.
-This framework is a work in progress and not finished.

 ## Profile
 * Name: Player Effects